eclipse-glsp/glsp-website-source/content/documentation/architecture/content.md

 The graphical model is a serializable description of the diagram to be visualized on the client.
 It is the central communication artifact between client and server.
-The server creates the graphical model from an arbitrary model source and sends it to the client.
+The server creates the graphical model from an arbitrary source model and sends the graphical model to the client.
 Thus, the client doesn’t need to know where it came from and how to manipulate it.
 However, the client interprets the graphical model in order to render a visualization of the diagram described in the graphical model.